auriorajaa/smartfit-final-capstone-bangkit/README.md

 - **Mobile App Development**: Android Studio, Kotlin
 - **Version Control**: Git, GitHub

+## Application Access 🔐
+You can download and try the SmartFit application using the link below:
+- Download SmartFit Application

 ## Contributing 🤝
 We hope SmartFit can bring positive changes in creating a smarter and more inclusive shopping experience.
 Feel free to contribute or reach out to us with any questions! 💬